OlivierLDff/Qaterial/README.md

 Qaterial
 ===============

-A collection of helper for QtQuick and QtQuickControls to build faster UI using Qml.
-This library contain multiple override of QtQuickControls (Material) to match better google guideline and allow more customization.
+A collection Material Components to build UI using Qml.
+The project [QaterialGallery](https://github.com/OlivierLDff/QaterialGallery) demonstrate the use of the library and show example, how to use components.
+This library is still under development so big changes might happened.
+If you intend to use this in your project, you should use a stable version because master change often.

 *This is a hard fork from QtQuickMaterialHelper.
 Aim of this fork is mainly to rename the library with a shorter name, and shorter path.*